 Kharrat became a prominent figure among the group of Egyptian writers known in literary circles as the “Sixties Generation,” which includes such figures as Son’allah Ibrahim, Bahaa Tahir, Ibrahim Aslan, Yahya Taher Abdullah, Mohammad Youssef al-Qaid and Gamal al-Ghitani.
 In different ways, these writers continued the modernist project that Kharrat started, writing technically innovative novels that were subversive both in a literary and a political sense.

-As the oldest among these writers, al-Kharrat played the role of mentor and supporter for a whole generation of young novelists and poets, who always sought his advice and encouragement and who benefited greatly from both his experiments in fiction and from his criticism.
-He was the founder and editor of the important literary and cultural journal “Galiri 68” (Gallery 68), the name of which symbolized a rejection of a corrupt past embodied by the crushing Arab defeat of 1967.
-Many of these writers’ work first came to light on the pages of this influential journal.
+As the oldest among these writers, Kharrat played the mentor and supporter for a generation of young novelists and poets who always sought his advice and encouragement and benefited greatly from his experiments in fiction and criticism.
+He was the founder and editor of the critical literary and cultural journal Galiri 68 (Gallery 68), the name of which symbolized a rejection of a corrupt past embodied by the crushing Arab defeat of 1967.
+Many of these writers’ works appeared in Galiri’s pages.

-This essay appeared in Al Jadid (Vol. 2, no. 9, July 1996).
-Copyright (c) 1996 by Al Jadid
+This article appeared in Al Jadid Magazine, Vol. 2, No. 9, July 1996.